a unique sound - a rock legend

 Keyboard Magazine did a "Leslie Simulators Roundup" in 2001, if you want to read some careful evaluations of the current options (tested with keyboards, but listening for The Sound and considering guitar players, as well).
 If you can't find or don't want to use a Vibratone, you can find the best imitators there.

-Over the last decade or so, the increasing popularity of sophisticated pedals and modeling amps (many Fenders now have "Vibratone" settings) has meant that the Vibratone sound is more accessible to more players.
+Over the last decade or so, the increasing popularity of sophisticated pedals and modeling amps (some Fenders have actual "Vibratone" settings) has meant that the Vibratone sound is more accessible to more players.
 I'm wasn't a fan of digital modeling, in its early days, but I will confess that I've heard lots of recordings with "Vibratones" in them, which can not be clearly identified as "real" or "imitation".

 other Leslie and similar speakersLots of people have come up with ways to get the Leslie Sound, either by direct copying or other means.
 The following are all Leslie clones of one sort or another.
 They are analog devices that take a speaker's output and add phasing to it with some kind of mechanical rotating feature.
 The only pedal included is an interface box that allows instruments with 1/4" jacks to run through an organ Leslie, not an electronic simulator.